opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 }
 ```

-Now if we try to create a `localStore` with something that cannot be converted to JSON with `JSON.stringify`, for example an object with a function as property, vscode will complain about it:
+Now if we try to create a `localStore` with something that cannot be converted to JSON with `JSON.stringify()`, for example an object with a function as a property, VS Code will complain about it:

 ![vscode complains about invalid store content](./images/11-vscode-invalid-store.png)